jithusunny/jithusunny.github.io/content/posts/7-lets-choose-clojure.md

+# Baby steps in Clojure

+Pure functions don't change anything, have no side-effects.
+They just relate one set with another set, like a mathematical function.
+They connect some input with some output.
+If I give this input, I always get that output, guarantee.
+It doesn't also change something somewhere else, like the value of some variable.

+But if my accounting software doesn't 'change' the account balance when I take money from it, how can I use the software?

+So we'll have to make changes, have side-effects to have a tool that works.

+Every functional language deals with states, side effects in a different way, I had learnt from Russ.

+Skimming through the getting started section of Clojure, I'm starting to learn how Clojure deals with states, mutating states, etc. - Identity.

+# Identity
+Identity is "a stable logical entity associated with a series of different values over time".

+Wow, I heard a similar thing from Alan Watts.
+Something like - we are like a whirlpool, like a knot moving across a rope - a identifiable pattern(stable, logical entity) that's always changing(a series of different values over time).
+It's not a cat on the mat.
+It's a catting on the matting!

+Even when I thought I'll go ahead with Clojure, I wasn't fully sure if the language would have ideas at its core that I can connect with.
+Not saying, I'm awesome.
+But that I tend to like ideas that connect with the ideas around reality, nature of reality, nature of 'I', etc.

+"Identities are mental tools we use to superimpose continuity on a world which is constantly, functionally, creating new values of itself."

+Wow.
+That's exactly how I these days perceive reality - how I, others, and other things exist out there.

+Great start!

+Will stop skimming and dive into this, but on another day.

 # Wrapping up
 That's it for today.
 I'm guessing I'll learn and build in Clojure little by little going forward.

+Thanks for watching, uhm I mean, reading.

+Great day! 😊